 - more family reading time (I’m currently reading this to my daughters and they love it!)

 - teaching them a few new chores.
-I am looking at chores that they can do from start to finish…in other words chores they can complete on their own
+I am looking at chores that they can do from start to finish…in other words chores they can complete on their own.
+Summer is a great time to teach your kids how to do the laundry!

 - additional family devotional time